 The best and most creative mods are the ones that you create on your own!
 In Create & Learn’s Minecraft Modding Quest live online class, you are able to make your own mods that build towers, move players, and even solve mazes.
 Minecraft mods can be anything from changing how your cursor looks to changing the game entirely.
 It is all up to the community and the creators!

 In this blog you learned about some of the best mods for kids, how to install those mods, and if those mods are safe for you.
 Up next, learn how to build the best Minecraft houses.

-If you want to dive into more Minecraft creating, join our live online class for kids, Minecraft Modding Quest (Grades 2-4), Minecraft Code to Mod (Grades 4-7), and our Minecraft Camps - all led by an expert and designed by professionals from Google, MIT, and Stanford.
+If you want to dive into more Minecraft creating, join our live online class for kids: Minecraft Redstone Engineering (Grades 2-5); Minecraft Modding Quest (Grades 2-5), Minecraft Code to Mod (Grades 5+), and our Minecraft Camps - all led by an expert and designed by professionals from Google, MIT, and Stanford.
 There's no risk in trying with our free Minecraft class intro session.